21 CFR

 Company requirements

-In addition to the requirements in the regulation, auditors will want to see that you are meeting any additional requirements that your company has documented.
+In addition to the requirements written into the regulations, auditors will want to see that you are meeting any other requirements laid out in related internal policies and procedures.

 How to validate a CMMS